maxi-blocks/maxi-blocks/readme.txt

 **Dynamic interactions**: Access animation features like hover effects and scroll animations to enhance user engagement.

-**Design customization**: Choose from diverse color schemes and font pairings for a distinct look, and use SEO tools to enhance online visibility.
+**Design customization**: Choose from diverse colour schemes and font pairings for a distinct look, and use SEO tools to enhance online visibility.

 == Image tools 📸==